yrong/koa-neo4j/README.md

 If you need string manipulation to create your Cypher query, you can do so in [preProcess lifecycle](#preprocess-lifecycle) by assigning `params.cypher` to your query.
 After all preProcess hook functions are executed, framework will see whether `params.cypher` is defined, and executes it if present.
+Except for primitive string, `params.cypher` may also be string array type which contains multiple cypher queries to execute.

 ##### params.result